GianmariaRomano/PMC-Translated-Notes/README.md

 ## 📍 Course Details

 - **📅 Lecture Schedule:**
-  - **Tuesdays:** 17:00 – 19:00 at *Aula Magna, Regina Elena*
+  - **Tuesdays:** 17:00 – 19:00 at *Aula Magna, Regina Elena*.
-  - **Wednesdays:** 14:00 – 17:00 at *Aula 11, Via Scarpa, Engineering Department*
+  - **Wednesdays:** 14:00 – 17:00 at *Aula 11, Via Scarpa, Engineering Department*.

 - **🧪 Exam Structure:**
-  - A project and an oral exam covering both the project and the theoretical topics discussed throughout the lectures
+  - A project and an oral exam covering both the project and the theoretical topics discussed throughout the lectures.

 ---